Structures with Small Orbit Growth: Finite Coverings of Reducts of Unary Structures

 \end{theorem}

-It is well-known and easy to see that the small index property for $G$ implies that every homomorphism $h \colon G \to \sym(Y)$, for a countable set $Y$, is continuous.
+The small index property for $G$ implies that every homomorphism $h \colon G \to \sym(Y)$, for a countable set $Y$, is continuous (this is easy to see and well-known, see e.g.~\cite{Rosendal,Melleray}).
 It follows from~\cite{Gaughan} that the image of a continuous homomorphism from $\sym(X)$ to $\sym(Y)$ is closed in $\sym(Y)$ (see Theorem 1.3 in~\cite{YaacovTsankov} for a much more general recent result which also implies this).